DAF201/2022_fall_school_garbage/Logic.md

 A set is an unordered collection of objects

 The objects in a set are called the elements, or members of the set.
-A set is said to contain its elements.
+A set is said to contain its elements

-The notation a ∈ A denotes that a is an element of the set A.
-If a is not a member of A, write a ∉ A
+The notation a ∈ A denotes that a is an element of the set A If a is not a member of A, write a ∉ A

-By convention, sets are denoted using uppercase letters while lowercase letters are used to denote elements of sets.
+By convention, sets are denoted using uppercase letters while lowercase letters are used to denote elements of sets

 elements in a set are unique